littlepi/ClusterCounting/peak_classification/README.md

 Run the notebook post_processing.ipynb

 ## Others
-Besides the jupyter notebook files, there are also equivalent versions of python files for the test/post-processing.
-And also a shell script that wraps all processes for applying the trained model.
+Besides the jupyter notebook files, there are also equivalent python version files.
+And also scripts that wraps all processes together.